kay-lambdadelta/cargo-nuttx/readme.md

 firmware-file = "nuttx.u2f"
 ```

-Invoking the `cargo nuttx` command will build your project for the specified board and output in a folder called `nuttx` in your target directory.
+Invoking the `cargo nuttx build` command will build your project for the specified board and output in a folder called `nuttx` in your target directory.

 Note that a nightly compiler _is_ required as this operates off `-Zbuild-std`